wp-plugins/updraftplus/readme.txt

 = Have you written any other free plugins? =

 Thanks for asking - yes, I have.
 Check out my profile page - http://profiles.wordpress.org/DavidAnderson/ .
-I am also available for hire for bespoke work.

 == Changelog ==

+= 1.7.3 - 2013/08/26 =
+* FIX: Some Dropbox connect errors were being lost
+* FIX: Fix detection of availability of binary zip method on PHP installs where popen() is available put proc_open() is disabled
+* FIX: (Premium): WP Core and More Files remaining locally/not being despatched to cloud storage
+* TWEAK: More logging of the success (or not) of backups sent via email
+* TWEAK: Remember hint from previous job if PHP is allowed to run for more than 300 seconds at a time

+= 1.7.1 - 2013/08/20 =
+* FIX: Fix error preventing file backups in 1.7.0 for PHP installs without the ZipArchive class.
+* TWEAK: Only include phpseclib in the path when required

+= 1.7.0 - 2013/08/20 =
+* FEATURE: Split large sites into multiple zips (see: http://updraftplus.com/splitting-large-sites-into-multiple-archives/)
+* FEATURE: Fix time add-on can now also choose the day of the week
+* FEATURE: New add-on/Premium feature - Automatic Backups (automatically take backups before plugin/theme updates) - http://updraftplus.com/shop/autobackup/
+* FEATURE: Svensk / Swedish translation (sv_SE) by Steve Sandström (http://www.brandicon.se)
+* FEATURE: Français / French translation (fr_FR) by ufo3D - http://ufo-3d.fr/ and Thomas Jacobsen - http://123informatique.ch/ -  with help from Françoise Lhermitte - http://www.ajwan.net
+* TWEAK: Save the result of looking for a binary zip (don't re-test)
+* TWEAK: Show 'Last log message' in dashboard using local time zone
+* TWEAK: Log file times are now recorded relative to the backup start, rather than the current resumption start
+* TWEAK: More code-tidying and optimisation
+* TWEAK: Warn the user if the WordPress scheduler is disabled
+* TWEAK: Many + various extra sanity-checks for possible problems
+* TWEAK: Warn user if trying to upload an above-limit (>10Gb) file to Google Drive
+* TWEAK: Reduce memory usage during restore
+* TWEAK: No longer require mbstring extension for Dropbox
+* TWEAK: Move JavaScript into separate file, and make strings translatable
+* INTERNALS: PclZip and BinZip methods now have feature parity with ZipArchive (can resume+split, more logging)
+* TWEAK/FIX: When restoring/migrating, split SQL commands to avoid exceeding MySQL's max_allowed_packet
+* FIX: Make sure output buffering is off when sending files from the browser (prevents memory exhaustion)
+* FIX: Prevent double-backup (very unusual combination of circumstances)
+* FIX: Some Windows webserver configurations could have corruption of filenames in WordPress core backups (recoverable)
+* FIX: Remove temporary files created by PclZip (where PclZip is used)

-= Development branch (not yet released/supported) =
+= 1.6.46 - 2013/07/11 =
 * FEATURE: New storage back-end for any S3-compatible provider (e.g. Google Cloud Storage, Eucalyptus, Cloudian, many more - tested with Dreamobjects and original S3)
-* FEATURE: Delete existing backup sets manually (deletes both local + cloud copies)
+* FEATURE: Delete existing backup sets manually (deletes both local + cloud copies).
+Also show backup set debugging info in expert options; and counter now dynamically updates without refresh.
 * FEATURE: Restorations + migrations can now be attempted even if the user lacks CREATE TABLE or DROP TABLE permissions
-* FEATURE: Italiano/Italian translation by Francesco Carpana (f.carpana@gmail.com)
+* FEATURE: Italiano/Italian translation by Francesco Carpana (f.carpana at gmail.com)
+* FEATURE: Chinese (zh_CN) translation by K L Wang (http://klwang.info)
 * FEATURE: Re-worked error handling internally, leading to users now being notified prominently of warning-level conditions (non-fatal conditions, but things the user should be advised of)
 * FEATURE: Allow some hiding of secrets in the admin area (see: http://updraftplus.com/faqs/in-the-administration-section-it-shows-my-amazon-ftp-etc-passwords-without-using-stars-is-this-safe/)
 * FEATURE: Restorer now obtains files at an earlier stage, allowing analysis + more intelligent presentation of options and applicable warnings pre-restore.
 Now warns if you are migrating without having chosen search/replace of DB.
+Also pre-decrypts the database, which lessens the risk of timeouts.
+* FEATURE: Allow entries in the list of files to exclude from backup to end in a wildcard (*).
+Change default exclusion for content dir to include backup* to catch other backup plugins' archives.
 * FIX: "Wipe settings" wipes S3 + DreamObjects settings (they were retained previously)
 * FIX: Suppress spurious "Table prefix has changed" message
+* FIX: Now copes on restores/migrations if you've moved around your WP_CONTENT_DIR/WP_PLUGIN_DIR/WP folder
 * FIX: Escape output of logging lines (prevents on-page JavaScript breakage if error from cloud service contained unescaped quotes)
 * FIX: Fix syntax error in rarely-triggered part of scheduling calculation algorithm that could cause a dramatic slow-down
 * FIX: Tweak the no-activity-for-a-while-when-writing-zip detector to not fire prematurely (found an extreme corner-case where this caused a problem)
 * FIX: The "Test (cloud method) settings" button would fail if credentials contained a backslash (\), due to WP's automatic doubling of backslashes
 * FIX: When restoring, don't make failure to remove a temporary directory an abortion condition
+* FIX: Database dump now retains NULL values for string fields (instead of making them empty strings)
+* FIX: Remove directories that cause an error during restoration when user restores from a backup made from a previously-restored site without removing old directories when requested.
+* TWEAK: Detect WP installs with broken plugins that add extra white-space (thus breaking AJAX output)
 * TWEAK: When running on (old) MySQL 4.1, replace TYPE= with ENGINE= for compatibility with later MySQL versions
 * TWEAK: Detect which MySQL engines are available on the restoring side, and switch if the requested engine is not available; remove PAGE_CHECKSUM and TRANSACTIONAL options if engine was (M)aria.
 Always remove (removed from upstream) PAGE_CHECKSUM from MyISAM.
 * TWEAK: Batch database rows by the 1000 instead of 100 - proved to be 3x faster on massive MyISAM tables
 * TWEAK: Abort a restoration if the first CREATE TABLE command produces an error (rather than continue and likely have many more)
 * TWEAK: Replace one use of method_exists() to prevent triggering segfault in some faulty PHP installs
 * TWEAK: Allow an extra attempt if in "over-time" - allows recovery from transient errors (e.g. cloud service temporary outage) in over-time.
+* TWEAK: Work-around WP installs with broken cacheing setups where cache deletion is not working
 * TWEAK: If ZipArchive::close() fails, then log the list of files we were trying to add at the time
 * TWEAK: Detect generous amounts of time allowed for running better, and schedule appropriately
 * TWEAK: Add detection of jQuery errors in the admin page, and direct users with such errors to a help page